hydawn/stars/dev.md

-well, this is clearly more organized than CharmedPython
+well, this is clearly more unorganized than CharmedPython

 # cmt code
 ## 001